2.5 Grievance Procedure

 Members of the faculty may invoke this grievance procedure in disputes arising out of either of the following:

-A. A decision of the administration to terminate the faculty member's appointment, whether limited or unlimited, prior to the expiration of its term, or not to reappoint the faculty member to the faculty.
+- A decision of the administration to terminate the faculty member's appointment, whether limited or unlimited, prior to the expiration of its term, or not to reappoint the faculty member to the faculty.

-B. A faculty member's belief that the faculty member's academic freedom has been infringed, the faculty member has been unfairly treated in matters of professional life.
+- A faculty member's belief that the faculty member's academic freedom has been infringed, the faculty member has been unfairly treated in matters of professional life.

 The purpose of this grievance procedure is to provide means whereby an aggrieved faculty member may obtain a hearing before a well-informed, disinterested body of peers elected by the faculty for that purpose.
 The Grievance Committee, in order to be well-informed, will have access to all relevant information in the control of the offices of the College.
 The function of the grievance procedure is to determine whether a grievance is well-founded and to make recommendations regarding the resolution of disputes.